US trademark work, attorney-direct.

 Are you a USPTO-registered attorney?

 Yes.
 US trademark practice is federal.
-The Lanham Act and USPTO rules apply identically across all 50 states, so the work is the same whether you are in California, New York, Florida, or anywhere else in the US.
-Common-law and state-law trademark questions can have state-specific elements; if your matter has those, I will flag them and address them in the opinion or coordinate local counsel where needed.
+The Lanham Act and USPTO rules apply identically across all 50 states, so the work is the same whether you are in California, elsewhere in the US, or abroad.
+International trademarks involve separate national registries (EUIPO, UKIPO, JPO, and others); I handle the US side and can coordinate foreign-associate counsel for other countries.
+Common-law and state-law questions can have state-specific elements; I will flag those and address them or coordinate local counsel where needed.